OpenBB-finance/OpenBB/cli/README.md

 > Note: Find the most complete installation hints and tips [here](https://my.openbb.co/app/cli/installation).

-After the installation is complete, you can deploy the OpenBB CLI by running the following command:
+After the installation is complete, you can deploy the OpenBB Platform CLI by running the following command:

 ```bash
 openbb